 This committee is selected to reflect an understanding of the student's general research program, and its function is to prepare and grade the student's written comprehensive exams.
-Normally, there is some carryover between the Advisory Committee and the Comprehensive Examination Committee.
+Normally, there is some carryover between the Advisory Committee, the Comprehensive Examination Committee, and the Dissertation Committee.
 Further, these committee members are normally Fayetteville campus faculty members in order that they know the student and her/his work and interests.